dankamongmen/notcurses/doc/man/man1/ncls.1.md

 # DESCRIPTION

-**ncls** uses a multimedia-enabled notcurses to list paths, similarly to the **ls(1)** command, rendering images and videos to a terminal.
+**ncls** uses a multimedia-enabled Notcurses to list paths, similarly to the **ls(1)** command, rendering images and videos to a terminal.

 # OPTIONS